avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 After the `RegisterSubnetValidatorTx` is accepted on the P-Chain, the Subnet Validator is added to the Subnet's validator set.
 A `minNonce` field corresponding to the `validationID` will be stored on addition to the validator set (initially set to `0`).
 This field will be used when validating the `SetSubnetValidatorWeightTx` defined below.

 The `validationID` of validators added via `RegisterSubnetValidatorTx` is defined as the SHA256 hash of the `Payload` of the `AddressedCall`.
 This SHA256 hash will be used for replay protection.
 Used `validationID`s will be stored on the P-Chain.
 If a `RegisterSubnetValidatorTx`'s `validationID` has already been used, the transaction will be considered invalid.
-To prevent storing an unbounded number of `validationID`s, the `expiry` is required to be no more than 48 hours in the future of the time the transaction is issued on the P-Chain.
+To prevent storing an unbounded number of `validationID`s, the `expiry` of the `RegisterSubnetValidatorMessage` is required to be no more than 48 hours in the future of the time the transaction is issued on the P-Chain.
 Any `validationIDs` corresponding to an expired timestamp can be flushed from the P-Chain's state.

 Subnets are responsible for defining the procedure on how to retrieve the above information from prospective validators.